cojs/chanel/README.md

 var string = results.join('')
 ```

-This is very similar to other libraries like [batch](https://github.com/visionmedia/batch) except:

-- You can push functions and pull data while the callbacks are in progress
-- You don't have to wait until all the callbacks are finished for you to start reading data
-- You don't have to wait until you define all or even any callbacks to begin reading
-- Data will always be returned in the correct order

-The general use-case is concatenating files (as the example above).
+For this specific example, you're better off using [combine-streams](https://github.com/stream-utils/combine-streams), but there are use-cases where you need to buffer the entire file such as build systems with compilation steps.

 ## API

-### var ch = archan([options])
+### var ch = chanel([options])

 - `concurrency` <Infinity> - maximum number of concurrent callbacks
 - `discard` <false> - discard the results of the callbacks.
-Will only return errors, if any, if `true`.
+Will only throw errors, if any, if `true`.
 - `closed` or `open` - by default, the channel is closed, meaning `yield* ch.flush()` will flush only the remaining callbacks.
 If opened, `yield* ch.flush()` will not yield until the channel is closed.

 ### ch.push(fn)